Affiliate Manual and Resources

 As part of the funding agreement, MCF requires grantee organizations to submit a written report that summarizes the project and identifies progress in achieving the purpose of the grant.
 Reports may require a detailed accounting of the use and expenditure of grant funds.
 Additional requirements of granted dollars can be found in the Grant Agreement Letter.

 It is the responsibility of the Affiliate to work with the grantee and MCF to obtain the report.
 In some circumstances, the Affiliate may wish to change reporting requirements for specific grants.
-If changes are needed, the Affiliate must contact the LCF Program Associate prior to making the grant recommendation.
+If changes are needed, the Affiliate must contact the LCF Program Officer prior to making the grant recommendation.

 Fundraising activities are an important function for all Affiliates to raise funds for their communities.
 However, when conducting fundraising activities, the Affiliate needs to remember that the IRS and the State of Montana consider Affiliate fundraising to be fundraising on behalf of MCF.
 Therefore, Affiliates must work closely with MCF to ensure fundraising complies with state and federal laws.
 This section of the manual will assist you in determining the types of fundraising activities that may work best for your Affiliate, as well as provide the compliance required for the fundraising activities being performed.